Dear respected fellow citizens of Seoul. Thank you.

 Third, I will start working today to find a complete solution to childcare.

-The childcare gap is directly connected with unemployment rates, women’s career disruption, and low birthrates.
+The childcare gap is directly connected to unemployment rates, women’s career disruption, and low birthrates.

 During my term, I will realize a complete public childcare system so that the heartbreaking fate of “Kim Ji-young: Born in 1982” will never be a reality in Seoul again.